michaelsanford/ConU-Hacks-2020-Docker/README.md

 1. Install Docker
 2. Run `build.ps1`

-That's kind of the point...
+3. ...that's it...

+To quit, <kbd>Ctrl + C</kbd> and wait for the stack to exit gracefully.

 ### Slides

-Here are the slides: <link>
+Here are the slides: https://docs.google.com/presentation/d/10TfB8PTp50rpvloXovdd4n4fAMhNrqYhmLqllwr-Pe8/